pippcat/signalbot/README.md

 Signalbot is a Python script which can send Signal messages via Email and/or SMS (using www.clockworksms.com API).
 It's relying on signal-cli (https://github.com/AsamK/signal-cli) to fetch the actual messages.
 Configuration is done in by renaming config_default.ini to config.ini and modifying it.

+## Warning

+This script is only tested on a Raspberry Pi 2 running Raspbian Jessie, Python 2.7.9 and signal_cli 0.5.6.
+Your results may vary.
+Feel free to try and help me improve it.

 ## CLI arguments

 You may pass the following arguments to signalbot.py to overwrite defaults set in config.ini: